domi-btnr/BetterDiscordStuff/Plugins/NitroPerks/README.md

+# NitroPerks
+> Gives or removes you Nitro Perks

 ## ⚠ Warning
 - This Plugin can lead to an account ban
 - Use this Plugin at your own risk